spraakbanken/swell-project/Normalization_guidelines.md

 ### Principle of positive assumption

-This criterion is perhaps most useful in transcription, and then concerns squiggles that could be interpreted in different ways but that we assume are correct.
-For example, in certain handwriting it is difficult to distinguish "a" from "o".
-We might then assume, for example, that a partly illegible word should be read as the present verb form "dansar" (English: danse) rather than the illegal form "dansor".
-Similarly, we might assume strokes above "a" or "o" to be correct diacritics of the Swedish characters "å", "ä" or "ö", rather than errors.
+In cases where it is difficult to decide whether an expression is correct or incorrect, assume the the learner was correct.
+[Do we have grammatical examples?]
+This principle is also useful in transcription, and then concerns squiggles that could be interpreted in different ways.
+For example, in some handwriting it is difficult to distinguish "a" from "o".
+We may then assume, for example, that a partly illegible word should be read as the present verb form "dansar" (English: danse) rather than the illegal form "dansor".
+Similarly, we may assume strokes above "a" or "o" to be correct diacritics for the Swedish characters "å", "ä" or "ö", rather than errors.

 -----------------------------